Ernestina-Hub/Sales-Dashboard/README.md

 ### Project Overview

-The Sales and Marketing Manager have requested that as a Data Analyst to build an interactive dashboard to monitor year on year revenue growth, profitability, and product-level performance, identifying margin gaps and loss-making categories to support strategic decision-making
+The analysis is done for a USA based electronics and appliance store.
+With data from 2022 - 2023.
+The Sales and Marketing Manager have requested me to build an interactive dashboard to monitor year on year revenue growth, profitability, and product-level performance, identifying margin gaps and loss-making categories to support strategic decision-making.

 ### Data Sources